microsoft/FluidFramework/tools/bundle-size-tools/README.md

 ## Limitations

-- Bundle-size-tools currently only has APIs for working with Azure DevOps, additional work will have to be done to support other source control providers like GitHub.
+- Bundle-size-tools currently only has APIs for working with Azure DevOps.
+Additional work will have to be done to support other source control providers like GitHub.
 Other tools can be used in conjunction with bundle-size-tools to support hybrid environments.
-- Bundle-size-tools was designed to work with webpack; other bundlers are not supported at this time.
+- Bundle-size-tools was designed to work with webpack; other bundlers are not supported.

 # How Bundle-size-tools works

-This section is meant to highlight some of the assumptions that bundle-size-tools makes and defines some of the pieces you'd have to set up for onboarding a new repository.
+This section highlights some of the assumptions that bundle-size-tools makes and defines the pieces required to onboard a new repository.

 ## Webpack stats files